 2. Avoidance.
 Now was the time for brutal honesty.
-She admits what she ought to be doing, but she’s not doing them yet.
+She admits what she ought to be doing, but she’s not doing those things yet.
 We started off by acknowledging exactly what she’s avoiding and how she’s delaying those activities.
 Returning phone calls, even to current clients, is something specific that Randy delays.
-Randy was surprised to discover there were certain parts around calling people back that she actually felt okay doing.
+Surprisingly, Randy discovered there were certain parts about returning calls which didn’t bother her.

-With some detective work Randy pin-pointed the one specific aspect of returning phone calls which she was avoiding.
+With some detective work Randy pin-pointed the one specific aspect of returning phone calls which she avoids.
 What is something specific that you’re avoiding?

-Tune into what that one specific thing is.
+Tune into the one specific thing which causes you to avoid doing that activity.
 The more specific you are the more likely you’ll experience a breakthrough.

-Randy’s thoughts prior to calling were stopping her.
+Randy’s thoughts prior to calling stopped her from picking up the phone.
 Her apprehension disappeared once she was on the phone talking.
 Randy’s eyes brightened a little as she realized the entire phone calling process wasn’t bad.
 Worrying about their response is her primary concern.
-This process, pinpointing the one thing, chunks things down from something really big to something that’s tangible.
+This process, pinpointing the one thing, chunks things down from something really big to something tangible.

 Her impulse to procrastinate surfaced.
-So we created a plan.
-The first step is to identify role models who are already returning phone calls with ease.
+So, we created a plan.
+First, she identified role models who return phone calls with ease.
 What hints or clues about how they approach this task caught her attention?
 How can she apply any of those things to her situation?

 4. Adapt.
 Randy listed 5 ideas on how to return phone calls without all the mental anguish.
 Some modifications were made so the actions felt genuine and authentic for her.